How to Develop Your Winning, Goal-Based EHR Integration Strategies

 Develop Detailed Technical and Project Plans

-Create in-depth plans, both technically and project-wise, to facilitate the integration across your systems.
+Create in-depth plans, both technically and project-wise, to facilitate the EHR integration across your systems.
 Throughout this process, consider which EHR systems are a priority in your market and the interoperability level of each.

 But consider this.
 EPIC owns one-third of the U.S. EHR market.
 EPIC and Cerner together dominate 52 percent of the EHR market.
 Add in MEDITECH and three vendors control 74 percent of the EHR market.

-Create an Integration Timeline
+Create an EHR Integration Timeline

-A well-defined integration timeline provides incremental milestones for connecting with various systems in your health data universe.
+A well-defined EHR integration timeline provides incremental milestones for connecting with various systems in your health data universe.

 Remember, these steps can become complex and take significant time or energy.
-Things like “draw your integration map,” “develop your hybrid strategy,” and “develop detailed technical and project plans” take a lot of knowledge and effort.
+Things like “draw your EHR integration map,” “develop your hybrid strategy,” and “develop detailed technical and project plans” take a lot of knowledge and effort.
 For a single, one-way data pass from an EHR to another system, the scope might be a straightforward project to write to the EHR’s existing APIs.
 It gets dizzying for broader integration across multiple technologies (HL7, HL7vX, JSON, FHIR, RESTful APIs) and data types (clinical, pharmacy, financial, claims).

 This brings us to the most crucial recommendation: Find the right interoperability partner.